There might be several reasons you need to check Bitlocker status, and you have landed on this blog post:

 What is Bitlocker?

 Bitlocker is Microsoft’s encryption method, introduced with Windows Vista.

-The benefits of using Bitlocker
+The benefits of using Bitlocker over 3rd party alternatives

 Bitlocker uses 128-bit encryption by default but can be changed to 256-bit encryption.

 With Windows 10 1903, Microsoft changed its recommendation from 256-bit encryption to 128-bit encryption.
 This is because customers had reported performance issues and, Microsoft could see no reason for keeping the 256-bit encryption recommendation.

 Read more about this in the security baseline for Windows 10 1903: